 Graduate students must make satisfactory progress in all aspects of their program in order to continue pursuing a graduate degree.
-Factors that a program may use to determine satisfactory academic progress include, but are not limited to, performance on qualifying, preliminary, and other examinations; performance in course work; satisfactory and timely completion of all milestones as determined by the program; satisfactory progress in research; and overall graduate and/or program grade-point average (GPA).
+Factors that a program may use to determine satisfactory academic progress include, but are not limited to performance on qualifying, preliminary, and other examinations; performance in course work; satisfactory and timely completion of all milestones as determined by the program; satisfactory progress in research; and overall graduate and/or program grade-point average (GPA).
 Students enrolled in approved joint degree programs must meet the minimum GPA requirements of each degree program in order to maintain satisfactory academic progress and to graduate.
-All graduate students must meet the minimum degree GPA specified by the degree program in order to have the degree certified and to graduate.
-Most factors that determine satisfactory academic progress are monitored by the student's degree program, and failure to meet these requirements can result in the program recommending to the Graduate College that the student be placed on probation or dismissed from the Graduate College.
-While all factors to determine satisfactory academic progress are important, the Graduate College monitors only overall graduate grade-point average.
-The graduate degree programs monitor all other aspects of academic progress.
+Overall GPA is the only factor monitored by the Graduate College, while attention is given to the others by the Guidance Committee and department.
+Any type of programmatic failure can result in a recommendation of probation or dismissal from the Graduate College.